-Well-established principles of visual attention, such biased-competition (Desimone & Duncan, 1995) and divisive normalization (Carandini & Heeger, 2011), have the potential to account the finding that retrocuing leads to a weakening of the UMI.
-That is, prioritization of one among multiple mnemonic representations could be achieved via top-down signals from frontoparietal systems that are important for the endogenous control of attention (e.g., Nelissen, Stokes, Nobre, & Rushworth (2013)).
-Importantly, the dynamics of biased competition have been demonstrated, with MVPA, to influence the population-level representation of objects in a manner that would be predicted from single-neuron studies, both in analyses of extracellular recordings from neurons in monkey ventral temporal cortex (Zhang, Meyers, Bichot, Serre, Poggio, & Desimone (2011)) and in unpublished fMRI data from humans performing a selective attention task (Sheldon, Saad, Sahan, Meyering & Postle, 2017).
+Well-established principles of visual attention, such as biased competition (Desimone & Duncan, 1995) and divisive normalization (Carandini & Heeger, 2012), have the potential to account the finding that retrocuing leads to a weakening of the neural representation of the UMI.
+That is, prioritization of one among multiple mnemonic representations could be achieved via top-down signals from frontoparietal systems that are important for the endogenous control of attention (e.g., Nelissen, Stokes, Nobre, & Rushworth, 2013).
+Importantly, the dynamics of biased competition have been demonstrated, with MVPA, to influence the population-level representation of objects in a manner that would be predicted from single-neuron studies, both in analyses of extracellular recordings from neurons in monkey ventral temporal cortex (Zhang et al., 2011) and in unpublished fMRI data from humans performing a selective attention task (Sheldon, Saad, Sahan, Meyering, & Postle, Submitted).
 Indeed, it is the effects suggesting the operation of object-based attention, in a different previous fMRI study of WM, that motivate the present experiment.

-In a DSR study by Lewis-Peacock, Drysdale and Postle (2014), subjects first viewed an image of a real-world object (e.g., a baseball), and were then cued as to what dimension of that stimulus would be interrogated by a memory probe: its silhouette outline; the phonology of its name; or the semantic category to which it belonged.
+In an fMRI study of DSR by Lewis-Peacock, Drysdale, and Postle (2015), participants first viewed an image of a real-world object (e.g., a baseball) and were then cued as to what dimension of that stimulus would be interrogated by a memory probe: its silhouette outline, the phonology of its name, or the semantic category to which it belonged.
 Although the performance of classifiers trained independently to discriminate visual from phonological from semantic processing strengthened and weakened in a manner congruent with the cues, unlike in studies that required WM for two discrete objects, decoding for the uncued stimulus features did not drop to baseline levels.
-One possible account of this observation was that we were observing a neural correlate of an analogue of the "same-object" benefit that is seen in visual selective detection (Driver, 2001; Duncan, 1984; Vecera, Behrmann, & McGoldrick, 2000).
+One possible account of this observation was that we were observing a neural correlate of an analogue of the "sameobject" benefit that is seen in visual selective detection (Driver, 2001; Vecera, Behrmann, & McGoldrick, 2000; Duncan, 1984).
 That is, perhaps the uncued stimulus dimensions retained some level of activity because they were an inherent part of the same object from which a different stimulus dimension had been selected, and attention therefore spread to all components of the selected object.
 Limitations of that study's design, however, precluded a strong test of this possibility.

 The question of whether multidimensional objects are represented as bound objects in visual WM remains contentious in WM research.
-On one hand, there are several studies suggesting that objects defined by a conjunction of two or more features can be maintained just as well as can single-feature objects, suggesting that the elementary units of visual WM are integrated objects (e.g., Luck & Vogel, 1997; Luria & Vogel, 2011; Woodman & Vogel, 2008).
-Others have argued, however, that the elementary units of visual WM are the features that make up complex visual objects, and that the various features of an object are simultaneously stored in dimension-specific channels (e.g., Bays, Wu, & Husain, 2011; Wheeler & Treisman, 2002).
-Furthermore, according to these feature-based accounts, feature binding in WM only occurs when attention is exerted over the to-be-bound features.
-For instance, Wheeler and Treisman (2002) showed that same-object benefits were observed in visual WM only when subjects were not holding competing multi-feature objects in WM, presumably because these would disrupt sustained attentional control.
-The design of the present study may also help to address this debate.
+On one hand, there are several studies suggesting that objects defined by a conjunction of two or more features can be maintained just as well as can single-feature objects, suggesting that the elementary units of visual WM are integrated objects (e.g., Peters, Kaiser, Rahm, & Bledowski, 2015; Luria & Vogel, 2011; Woodman & Vogel, 2008; Luck & Vogel, 1997).
+Others have argued, however, that the elementary units of visual WM are the features that make up complex visual objects and that the various features of an object are simultaneously stored in dimension-specific channels (e.g., Burmester & Fougnie, 2016; Bays, Wu, & Husain, 2011; Wheeler & Treisman, 2002).
+Furthermore, according to these featurebased accounts, feature binding in WM only occurs when attention is exerted over the to-be-bound features.
+For instance, Wheeler and Treisman (2002) showed that sameobject benefits were observed in visual WM only when participants were not holding competing multifeature objects in WM, presumably because these would disrupt sustained attentional control.
+The design of this study may also help to address this debate.